Azure-Samples/agent-openai-java-banking-assistant/README.md

 - **No isolation of user conversations**: After app deployment on Azure, the platform does not isolate conversations or other persisted state by end user.
 - **No authentication or authorization of end users**: Access to webapp is granted via role assignment in the subscription ( see [Restrict Acccess to public webapp](#restrict-access-to-public-webapp)).
 The aspect of end user authentication/authorization must be addressed as a separate app concern;
-- **No persisted session management**: Conversations are stored in memory and will be lost on each app restart.

 When deploying to production with real customer data, consider implementing: